Sample1703/POPContinuity/README.md

 ##### For each subset (for loop)

-- Perform the ABC analysis using the intra-population diversity values of the two samples in the pair
+- Step 1: Perform the ABC analysis using the intra-population diversity values of the two samples in the pair
-- Save the statistics of the simulations retained by the ABC analysis into an RData file
+- Step 2: Save the statistics of the simulations retained by the ABC analysis into an RData file
-- Save the results of the ABC analysis into the previously created empty data frame
+- Step 3: Save the results of the ABC analysis into the previously created empty data frame

 The main function returns the output of the ABC analysis, a data frame containing :